briangtn/B12AREA/docs/server/services_architecture_conception.md

   "placeholders": [
     {
       "name": "tweet",
-      "description": "this action is triggered when a tweet from @username is published" }
+      "description": "this will contain the tweet"
+    }
   ]
 }